leszek-s/CodableStorage/README.md

 }
 ```

-It is also possible to use non async methods with completion blocks instead if you need to support iOS 12 and can't use Task.
+It is also possible to use methods with completion blocks instead if you need to support iOS 12 and can't use Task.

 ## License